AlexanderGrooff/mermaid-ascii/README.md

 ### Rendering

+- [x] Diagonal arrows
 - [ ] Prevent arrows overlapping nodes
-- [ ] Support for multiline nodes
 - [ ] Place nodes in a more compact way
-- [ ] Prevent rendering more than X characters wide (like 80 for terminal width)
+- [ ] Prevent rendering more than X characters wide (like default 80 for terminal width)